nielsreijers/nielsreijers.github.io/_posts/2024-05-06-niels-learns-rust-2.markdown

 tags: rust
 ---

-This is part 2 of a series documenting my journey to learn Rust by porting my embedded Java virtual machine to it.
+*This is part 2 in my journey to learn Rust by porting my embedded Java virtual machine to it.
+Click [here](/blog/tag/rust) for the whole series.*

 ## Installing Rust in a dev container